GimbalDiffusion: Gravity-Aware Camera Control for Video Generation: Related Work

 \myparagraph{Camera pose estimation.}

 Estimating accurate camera poses from images is a long-standing problem in 3D vision.
 Classical structure-from-motion pipelines such as VisualSFM~\cite{wu2011visualsfm}, OpenMVG~\cite{moulon2016openmvg}, and COLMAP~\cite{Schonberger2016COLMAP} reconstruct camera intrinsics and extrinsics through feature matching, triangulation, and global bundle adjustment.
 More recent learning-based approaches jointly infer scene geometry and pose from data: VGGT~\cite{wang2025vggt} leverages transformer-based global geometry tokens for pose regression, while DUSt3R~\cite{wang2024dust3r} and MASt3R~\cite{leroy2024grounding} predict dense correspondence fields to recover metrically scaled 3D structure.
 MegaSAM~\cite{Jiang2024MegaSAM} extends these ideas to foundation scale, achieving state-of-the-art alignment accuracy.
+ViPE~\cite{huang2025vipe} extends these ideas to handle in-the-wild videos.

 Despite their accuracy, these systems typically operate in arbitrary coordinate frames and lack physical grounding in gravity or a global world reference, limiting their absolute interpretability.
-To mitigate this, several works estimate the gravity direction from single images \cite{jin2022PerspectiveFields,veicht2024geocalib,xian2019uprightnet}.
-However, acquiring datasets with gravity annotations often requires the use of auxiliary sensors, such as accelerometers, or additional semantic information about the scene.
+To mitigate this, several works estimate the gravity direction from single images \cite{jin2023perspective,veicht2024geocalib,xian2019uprightnet}.
+However, acquiring datasets with gravity annotations often requires auxiliary sensors, such as accelerometers, or additional semantic information about the scene.
 Examples include EDINA~\cite{Do_2022_EgoSceneMSR}, Horizon Lines in the Wild~\cite{workman2016hlw}, and the KITTI Horizon dataset~\cite{kluger2020temporally}.
+ScanNet \cite{dai2017scannet} proposes a dataset of 3D scenes captured using an RGB-D sensor, but exhibits limited diversity, primarily focusing on small indoor environments.

-To circumvent such constraints, we leverage geometrically calibrated 360\textdegree{} panoramic videos from WEB360 \cite{huang2025vipe} as backbone for our data generation.
-By combining the up vector derived from the panoramic video with SfM-estimated intrinsics and extrinsics, we obtain a consistent absolute reference for gravity-aware camera control.
+To circumvent such constraints, we geometrically calibrate 360\textdegree{} videos from the PanoVid dataset~\cite{xia2025panowan}.
+By combining the up vector derived from the panoramic video with SfM-estimated intrinsics and extrinsics, we obtain a consistent absolute reference for conditioning video models on gravity-aware camera control.